 In the meantime, April and Casey deliver the statue to Max Winters, who turns out to be the warrior from the opening scenes.
 He is collecting the stone generals in an attempt to reassemble his military team and rid the earth of the 13 monsters.
 To achieve his final goal, he needs the help of the turtles.

-- During an epic battle, the warrior and his generals use swords (no blood seen).
+- An epic battle featuring the warrior and his generals using swords (no blood seen).

-- Soldiers with guns intimidate the villagers, steal from them and push one of the women to the ground.
+- Solders with guns intimidate the villagers, steal from them and push one of the women to the ground.

-- Soldiers are attacked by a ‘ghost’ (Leonardo) in the jungle.
-The scene is quite creepy.
+- Soldiers are attacked by a ‘ghost’ in the jungle (it turns out that this is Leonardo but the scene is quite creepy)

-- After fighting some criminals using his chain as a weapon, Raphael rounds them up, ties them up and hangs them upside down on his chain.
+- Raphael rounds up some criminals and after fighting these people using his chain as a weapon, ties them up and strings them upside down, hanging from the chain.

-- We hear a stone monster come to life and eat a pigeon (this is not seen).
+- A stone monster comes to life and eats a pigeon (this is heard rather than seen).

-- A big ugly monster fights a black Ninja and the turtles.
+- A big ugly monster fights the black Ninja and the turtles.

 - Raphael and Leonardo fight each other using weapons.

-- The evil stone generals capture Leonardo and put him in a cage.
+- Leonardo is captured by the evil stone generals and put in a cage.

-- The turtles fight the stone generals in hand-to-hand combat and with swords.
+- The Turtles fight the stone generals in hand to hand and sword battle

 None of concern